4.4 How far could changes in production practices reduce GHG emissions?

 •Acronyms used in graph: EIT – Economies in Transition; LAM – Latin America; MAF – Middle East and Africa

-This graph shows the economically viable mitigation opportunities in AFOLU (Agriculture, Forestry and Other Land Use – see Chapter 3) in 2030 by region and by main mitigation option at carbon prices of up to 20, 50, and 100 USD / tCO2eq.
+This graph shows the economically viable mitigation opportunities in AFOLU (Agriculture, Forestry and Other Land Use – see Chapter 3) in 2030, by region, and by type of mitigation option, at carbon prices of up to 20, 50, and 100 USD / tCO2eq.
 This assumes the introduction of a carbon price, as an incentive for mitigation actions.
-A carbon price is a price that must be paid (e.g. through taxation) for the emission of one tonne of CO2 equivalent into the atmosphere (Source: http://www.ipcc.ch/publications_and_data/ar4/wg3/en/annex1-ensglossary-a-d.html).

 The attractiveness of different mitigation options varies greatly with the carbon price, with low cost options such as cropland management being favoured at low carbon prices, but higher cost options such as restoration of cultivated organic soils being more cost-effective at higher prices.